aymanechaaba1/antiexcel/README.md

 - ✔️ Beautiful Emails sent with resend and react-email
 - ✔️ Welcome, Become a PRO, Canceled and Suspended Subscriptions Emails.

-> [!IMPORTANT]
-> No live url 😡 yet because NextJS has some bugs Everything works properly in the development even if you **build localy**.

 1. `npm i`
 2. Setup your env variables
 3. `npm run dev`

-This will run the development server on <mark>http://localhost:443</mark> (443 and not 3000 because Paypal requires that).

 📍 For Paypal API: